graphprotocol/rfcs/engineering-plans/0005-subgraph-composition-query-execution.md

 ### Query Correct Subgraph

-Imported types in a merged schema which are available on the Graph Node executing the query will have `@subgraphId` and `@originalName` directives actings are pointers to the relevant database table.
+Imported types in a merged schema which are available on the Graph Node executing the query will have `@subgraphId` and `@originalName` directives actings as pointers to the relevant database table.
-In the prefetch portion of query resolution we run JOINs across tables for a subgraph's types to aggregate the children for a single parent or a set of parent objects.
-Instead of modifying sql for the JOIN to ensure that a join across tables for two different subgraphs works, we can remove the JOIN and make the prefetch code only execute queries on a single table at a time.

-Adapt the work described in this issue: https://github.com/graphprotocol/graph-node/issues/1450
+Ensure that the changes introduced in https://github.com/graphprotocol/graph-node/pull/1483 work seamlessly with the merged schema.

 ### Add Subgraph Composition Feature Flag